 Jumping ahead a few games, we arrive at the unnamed world from Fire Emblem Fates.
 Or should I say two worlds?
 The main setting features the kindoms of Hoshido and Nohr, while a third country named Valla is secretly tucked away in another world.
 The DLC Before Awakening reveals that a portal to Ylisse (from Awakening) exists, while the characters Laslow, Ordin, and Selena originally appeared in Awakening as Inigo, Owain, and Severa.
 Curiously, Chrom calls Hoshido and Nohr “mythical” in the aforementioned DLC, but this is never elaborated on.

 A Separate Time?

-That’s seven continents spread across a possible four worlds.
-There’s surely no way to link each of these worlds together, right?
+That’s seven continents spread across a possible four different worlds.
+There’s no way to connect these together, right?

-On a few possible timelines that I have encountered, Path of Radiance and Radiant Dawn are often listed as the earliest chronological points because the backstory reveals that beorc (humans) and laguz (beast-people) evolved from the same species.
-This gives a clear starting point for humanity and humanoids capable of transforming into animals.
-Furthermore, laguz are the only beast-people able to transform without a unique item, while the history for Archanea claims using items to transform is something that dragons were forced into at some point.
-It makes a bit more sense for laguz to transform naturally, but be forced to rely on dragonstones many centuries later.
+Among timelines that I witnessed, Path of Radiance and Radiant Dawn are listed as the earliest chronological points for a few reasons.
+The backstory claims that beorc (humans) and laguz (beast-people) evolved from the same species, giving a clear starting point for both humanity and the handful of humanoids capable of transforming into animals.
+Furthermore, laguz are the only beast-people in the franchise able to transform without a unique item, while the history for Archanea claims that using items to transform is something that dragons were forced into at some point.
+It’s not crazy to believe that laguz were gradually forced to rely on dragonstones in later centuries.

 After the dragons enter the gate, they flourish into a great civilization.
 Unfortunately, as the backstory for Blade of Light explains, the dragons go into decline as the birthrate drops and those who don’t take human form devolve into mindless animals.
 Along the way, humanity comes back.
 The Divine Dragons fight the Earth Dragons to defend humans, ending with the Earth Dragons being sealed away.